AreteY/post-wildfire-recovery/README.md

 For more background about our project, please see our blog post and its figures in the [Reports folder](https://github.com/AreteY/post-wildfire-recovery/tree/main/reports) and the [Graphics folder](https://github.com/AreteY/post-wildfire-recovery/tree/main/graphics) (`blog-figure1-3.png` and `ig-raws.png`, `ig-raws-rose.png`, `ig-raws-rose-gust.png`), respectively.

 # Project Environment
-To install and run the python environment for this project, please use the instructions below.
+To run our project workflow, clone this repository and install the python environment described below.
 ## Installing and Running the Environment
-1. Download the file `neon-environment.yml` from this repository, which contains instructions on how to install the environment, into this directory.
+1. Download the file `neon-environment.yml` from this repository, which contains instructions on how to install the environment, into the project directory.
 2. Create the environment by running: `conda env create -f neon-environment.yml`.
 3. Once the environment is installed, activate it by running: `conda activate earth-analytics-neon`.